ICS2O-Gallo/10c-cpt-timothy-and-nicholas/README.md

   • A player may also clear their high scores list here by clicking on the red reset button.

 • **Play:** Located in the middle, pressing this button launches Plane Game.
 After clicking on this button, the user should begin controlling their plane with the keyboard.
-  • A buffer-zone equal to half of `WIDTH` is given to facilitate this transition.
+  • A buffer-zone equal to half of `WIDTH` is given to facilitate this transition, giving the player more time to react.

+• **Instructions:** Anyone requiring reminders of the game's features of any further clarification on the game's mechanics can navigate to this screen.

 • **Shop:** Furthest right, pressing this button will bring up the shop where upgrades can be purchased.
   • Player balance will also be shown here on the top right